ecorey/Solidity-Course-Expert/Week2/hw6.md

 QUESTION 2
 .
 Do you know what this code is doing ?

+    :: The mstore opcode uses the offset of the msize and saves the push9 to memory
+    // Place 9 byte item on stack #68
     push9 0x601e8060093d393df3
-    msize
+    // Get the size of active memory in bytes #59 msize
-    mstore                                   # mem = 000...000
+    // Save word to memory, takes 2 stack input (offset, value) #52 mstore                                   # mem = 000...000
     601e8060093d393df3